braver/ColorHints/README.md

 ![](https://raw.githubusercontent.com/braver/ColorHints/master/Colors.gif)

 Call up an inline color box displaying the color at the cursor(s).
 Live hints can be enabled always, never, or just in specific languages (via [scope selectors](https://www.sublimetext.com/docs/3/selectors.html)).
+The manually called hints will stick around until the file is edited.

 Currently the alpha (opacity) value is ignored because in these small samples, at low opacity, everything looks alike.